 2. Multilateral Economic Diplomacy

-Newer issues like climate change, energy security and sustainable development offer new avenues of multilateral economic diplomacy; MEA must reorient itself to participate in these initiatives.
+Newer issues like climate change, energy security, and sustainable development offer new avenues for multilateral economic diplomacy; the MEA must reorient itself to participate in these initiatives.

-As India enacts its economic diplomacy policy more aggressively, MEA must ensure they have enough specialised and talented diplomats.
-There is an imbalance in terms of generalists to specialists; MEA should address this imbalance with an approach that integrates the economic and commercial objectives of India’s global engagement into its overall policies.
+As India enacts its economic diplomacy policy more aggressively, the MEA must ensure that it has enough specialised and talented diplomats.
+There is an imbalance between generalists and specialists; MEA should address this imbalance with an approach that integrates the economic and commercial objectives of India’s global engagement into its overall policies.

 3. Investment